 What’s the difference?
 Tempered and non-tempered or standard glass differ primarily in how they are created.
 Standard glass is created through an annealing process of rapid cooling.
 Many glass manufacturers prefer this method because it allows them to make more glass in a shorter amount of time.
-Tempered glass is created through a process that cools it at a much slower rate, which makes tempered glass 4 times stronger on average than standard glass.
+Tempered glass is created through a process that cools it at a much slower rate, which makes this glass 4 times stronger on average than standard glass.

 Make the safer choice

 Our skilled team has been in the glass business for over forty years and knows how important safety is for any glass feature in your home.
-Contact us today to learn more about how Anchor-Ventana Glass can provide the glass in your next project.
+Contact us today to learn more about how Anchor-Ventana Glass can provide the custom glass in your next project.